Best Super Visa Insurance Plans For Parents & Grandparents In Canada – 2025 Compare & Save

 WELCOME TO Canadian L.I.C.
 INC

 You will need emergency medical coverage of a minimum of $100,000, valid for at least one year from the day they enter Canada, proof of paid medical insurance premium, and they may also need a signed letter from either a child or grandchild promising financial support during their stay in the country.
 Are you looking for a Super Visa Insurance Policy in Canada?
-Super Visa Insurance is an essential part of the Canadian Super Visa application process.
+Super Visa Insurance in Canada is an essential part of the Canadian Super Visa application process.
 It’s also known as a Parent and Grandparent Visa.
 If you’re not exactly sure what it is or how it works, fear not.
 You can get all the information you need here.

 We understand how important family is, and when your parents or grandparents live in another country, bringing them closer to you becomes so much more important.
 In the process of helping your family members come to Canada, you may have come across the term super visa or Super Visa Insurance Plan.
-If no one has explained to you exactly what this is, then here’s some more information to help you get
+If no one has explained to you exactly what this is, then here’s some more information to help you get started.

 Super Visa Insurance is a policy issued by the Government that aims to reunite residents of Canada with their parents or grandparents.
 It allows multiple entry visas and covers your parents and grandparents on the same insurance policy plan.
 If you are pursuing Parental Sponsorship, then a Canadian Super Visa Insurance Policy is one of the most viable solutions.